Dhruv-2204/Office-Item-classifier/README.md

 **Run main.py**

-After the program has beeen run, it will generate 3 folders:
+After the program has been run, it will generate 3 folders:

 input, output and snapshots